kierandriscoll/D3/javascript.md

   return(output);
 }
 ```
-Usage - The function above only returns the first row of each group, so you need to sort it so that the highest/lowest value is at the top:
+Usage - The function above only returns the top row for each group, so the data needs to be sorted first so that the highest/lowest value is at the top:
 ```js
 json_input.sort((a, b) => a.id - b.id || b.amount - a.amount);  // amount sorted in descending order
 json_output = slice_by(json_input, "id")